near/docs/docs/hackathon/startup-guide.md

 You can use [storage](/docs/api-documentation/runtime-ts/classes/storage) or [collections](/docs/api-documentation/runtime-ts/classes/collections/).
 These are pretty raw in terms of documentation because they are under heavy development.

-**For most cases, you can use collections.** For instance, where you would think to use a map for in-memory storage in trivial applications you can use `collections.map` to create a persistent map.
+**For most cases, you can use collections.** For instance, if you want to use a map for saving data to storage you can use `collections.map` to create a persistent map.
+Please note that the data stored in this map will be persistent, which means that your application will have to pay rent for whatever data stored there.
+If you do not want to persist data in storage, it's better to use `Map` instead.

 There are currently four types of collections.
 These all write and read from storage abstracting away a lot of what you might want to add to the storage object.